 Equipment Financing Credit Scores

 If you don’t have good credit but want to buy equipment, an equipment loan (also called equipment financing) can be a good option.
 Credit score requirements tend to be less strict for equipment loans because the equipment you’re buying acts as collateral for the loan and therefore reduces the lender’s risk.A personal FICO credit score of 630 may be enough to secure this type of financing.
 In some cases, you can qualify for equipment financing with personal credit scores in the low 500s.
+Keep in mind, though, that you’ll most likely pay a higher interest rate if you have a low credit score because the lender is taking on more risk.

 Short-Term Loan Credit Scores

-Another option for financing if you don’t have stellar credit is a short-term loan from an online or alternative lender.
-These lenders often look less at your credit score for business loans and more at other factors, like your annual revenues.You may be able to get a short-term loan from an alternative lender with a minimum credit personal FICO score of 600, though you’ll want to keep in mind that the lower your credit score, generally the higher your interest rates will be.And if you’re a startup, you may be able to find lenders that don’t require any particular credit score for startup business loans.
+Another option for financing if you don’t have stellar credit is a short-term business loan from an online or alternative lender.
+These lenders often look less at your credit score for business loans and more at other factors, like your annual revenues.You may be able to get a short-term loan from an alternative lender with a minimum personal credit FICO score of 600, though you’ll want to keep in mind that the lower your credit score, generally the higher your interest rates will be.And if you’re a startup, you may be able to find lenders that don’t require any particular credit score for startup business loans.
 Many won’t list the required credit score on their applications because they’ll work with you based on your other criteria.

 Do Personal Credit Scores Matter for Business Loans?